scylladb/scylladb/docs/kb/compaction.rst

 View Compaction Statistics
 --------------------------

 Scylla has tools you can use to see the status of your compactions.
 These include nodetool (:doc:`compactionhistory </operating-scylla/nodetool-commands/compactionhistory>`  and :doc:`compactionstats </operating-scylla/nodetool-commands/compactionstats>`)  and the Grafana dashboards which are part of the `Scylla Monitoring Stack <https://monitoring.docs.scylladb.com/>`_ which display the compaction statistics on a per cluster and per node basis.
-Compaction errors can be seen in the :ref:`logs <manager-2.1-logging-settings>`.
+Compaction errors can be seen in the `logs <https://manager.docs.scylladb.com/stable/config/scylla-manager-config.html>`_.

 Compaction strategy
 -------------------